jiwidi/dotfiles/README.md

 $ ./script/bootstrap.fish
 ```

 > All changed files will be backed up with a `.backup` suffix.

+If you have any problems with fish not recognizing commands/wrong path variable check https://stackoverflow.com/questions/66724016/my-fish-is-blind-fish-does-not-recognise-any-commands-after-setting-it-as-defa

 #### Update